 Spend some time in Bakersfield

 Dead-center is a great place to stop when taking a long road trip, especially if it happens to be a major town with good accommodation.
-Bakersfield has some good options, but DoubleTree is definitely among the favorites.
+Bakersfield has some good options, but the Padre Hotel is our top favorite.

 Relax in Mammoth Lakes